-Saudi Arabia's plan for economic diversification in order to lead the Kingdom into a new era of innovations and modernity is bursting with opportunities for New Zealand businesses.
+Saudi Arabia’s affluent economy and plan to modernise the country, offers a wide variety of opportunities for New Zealand businesses.

 Here's a snapshot - you can find more detailed data in our guide.